+identifier

-identifier Character string specifying the "id" to give the imported sequences in the database.
+Character string specifying the "id" to give the imported sequences in the database.

-tblName Character string specifying the table in which to add the sequences.

-chunkSize Number of characters to read at a time.
+Character string specifying the table in which to add the sequences. tblName chunkSize Number of characters to read at a time.

+replaceTbl

-replaceTbl Logical indicating whether to overwrite the entire table in the database.
-If FALSE before adding any new sequences.
+Logical indicating whether to overwrite the entire table in the database.
+If FALSE (the default) then the sequences are appended to any already existing in the tblName.
+If TRUE the entire table is dropped, removing any existing sequences before adding any new sequences.